Wei18/GitHubSwiftActions/README.md

-# Work In Progress (Beta)

-# GitHub Swift Actions
+# GitHub Swift Actions (Beta)

 ## Overview

-This repository contains a GitHub Composite Action built using Swift.
-The primary action provided here is `CommentCLI`, which allows you to comment on GitHub issues from a CLI tool written in Swift.
+This repository contains GitHub Composite Actions built using Swift.

-## Action: CommentCLI
+## Action: Comment

 ### Description

-The `CommentCLI` action comments on GitHub issues using a Swift CLI tool.
-You can use it to automatically post comments when issues are opened or reopened.
+The `Comment` action comments on GitHub issues using a Swift CLI tool.
+You can use it to automatically craete or update comments.

 ### Inputs

-The `CommentCLI` action requires the following inputs:
+The `Comment` action requires the following inputs:

 - **`number`**: (required) The issue number to comment on.
 - **`body`**: (required) The body of the comment.